 Lowering the cost of individual health insurance.

-In the traditional group (a.k.a. employer-sponsored) health insurance method, the employer typically pays for a portion of the cost of the plan for the employees.
-In comparison, the cost of individual health insurance can be lowered through the use of government-sponsored discounts!
+With traditional group health insurance, the employer pays for a portion of the cost of the plan for the employees.
+In comparison, government-sponsored discounts can lower the cost of individual health insurance!

-In a previous blog, I covered individual health insurance eligibility and the discounts associated with individual plans.
-These discounts—known as Advanced Premium Tax Credits (APTCs)—are available to nearly 80% of individuals and can even lower a person’s premium cost down to $0 when applicable.
+Previously, I covered individual health insurance eligibility and the discounts associated with individual plans.
+These discounts—known as Advanced Premium Tax Credits—are available to nearly 80% of individuals.
+And they can even lower a person’s premium cost down to $0 when applicable.

 Curious about how this works?
 Check back in on my next blog where I’ll answer the question “What are Advanced Premium Tax Credits?”
 Thanks for taking the time to learn with me today!